Nitrux/nitrux-bug-tracker/README.md

 #### Determine if the bug is a bug

-You should not file a bug if you are:
+You should not file a bug report if you want to:

-1. Requesting new software.
+1. Request new software.
+    - For such circumstances, please add a [feature request](#how-to-make-a-feature-request).
-2. Filing a bug against software not maintained or developed by Nitrux.
+3. Filing a bug against software not maintained or developed by Nitrux.
+    - For example, do not open a bug report in this bug tracker if you've experienced a crash with GIMP.
+    - On the contrary, open a bug report in this repository if the Maui Apps have issues, or if a setting we apply is causing an adverse effect.

-Also, please don't discuss features and existing policies or propose other features or ideas.
-For such circumstances, please add a [feature request](#how-to-make-a-feature-request).
+5. Discuss features or existing policies, or propose new features or ideas.
+    - For such circumstances, please open a [discussion](https://github.com/orgs/Nitrux/discussions).

 #### Submitting a bug report

-Before submitting a bug, you should look at the [existing bug reports]([url](https://github.com/Nitrux/nitrux-bug-tracker/issues)) and [known issues]([url](https://nxos.org/known-issues)) to verify the bug hasn't been reported already.
-You should file a new bug report if the bug has not been reported.
+Before submitting a bug, you should look at the [existing bug reports]([url](https://github.com/Nitrux/nitrux-bug-tracker/issues)) and [known issues]([url](https://nxos.org/known-issues)) to verify nobody else has reported it.

 You must specify three things: